Cognigy/Documentation/docs/ai/empower/llms/llm-token-counter.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.92-blue.svg)](../../../release-notes/4.92.md)

-In Cognigy.AI, you can use a [Code Node](../../build/node-reference/basic/code/overview.md) to track the Large Language Model (LLM) token usage for Knowledge Search and Answer Extraction.
+In Cognigy.AI, you can use a [Code Node](../../build/node-reference/basic/code/overview.md) to track the Large Language Model (LLM) token usage.
 This way, you can track your [LLM providers](providers/all-providers.md) costs.

-The LLM Token Counter capability outputs the total token usage of each model you are using for Knowledge Search and Answer Extraction within a chat session.

 ## Prerequisite

 - You have configured LLMs that [support Knowledge Search and Answer Extraction](model-support-by-feature.md).
-- You have added a [Search Extract Output Node](../../build/node-reference/other-nodes/knowledge-search.md), [AI Agent Node](../../build/node-reference/ai/ai-agent.md), or [AI Copilot Nodes](../../build/node-reference/ai-copilot/overview.md) to your Flow to perform Knowledge Search and Answer Extraction.
+- You have added a Node that uses an LLM to your Flow, for example, an [LLM Prompt Node](../../build/node-reference/service/llm-prompt.md), a [Search Extract Output Node](../../build/node-reference/other-nodes/knowledge-search.md), an [AI Agent Node](../../build/node-reference/ai/ai-agent.md), or [AI Copilot Nodes](../../build/node-reference/ai-copilot/overview.md).

 ## Limitations

-- The LLM Token Counter supports only [OpenAI](providers/openai.md) and [Azure OpenAI](providers/microsoft-azure-openai.md) embedding models for Knowledge Search.
-If you configure an Aleph Alpha embedding model for Knowledge Search, you receive 0 as the total token count.
+- The LLM Token Counter supports only [OpenAI](providers/openai.md) and [Azure OpenAI](providers/microsoft-azure-openai.md) embedding models.
+If you configure an Aleph Alpha embedding model, you receive 0 as the total token count.

 ## Set Up an LLM Token Counter

-1. Add a Code Node following the Node with which you perform a Knowledge Search and Answer Extraction, for example, a Search Extract Output Node.
+1. Add a Code Node after the Node that uses an LLM, for example, after an [AI Agent Node](../../build/node-reference/ai/ai-agent.md).
 2. Add the following code to the Code Node:

     ```javaScript